mvillarrealb/lite-router/README.md

 ```
 ---

-# Why lite-router
+# Why node-lite-router

-lite-router allows you to encapsulate route publishing and middleware organizing as externalized files, this enable a modular development with a fine separation of concerns for your express & restify REST Apis.
+node-lite-router allows you to encapsulate route publishing and middleware organizing as externalized files, this enable a modular development with a fine separation of concerns for your express & restify REST Apis.

+# Notes

+Somebody has the name lite-router in the npm registry :D